tbela99/css/docs/compiler.md

 ### charset

 Boolean.
-If true then remove @charset declaration
+If false then remove @charset declaration

 ### rgba_hex